-I’m a postdoctoral researcher in the Social Brain in Action Laboratory within the Institute of Neuroscience and Psychology, University of Glasgow, Scotland.
-My research is advised by Professor Emily Cross and part of the Social Robots project in which we study how humans perceive and interact with robots.
-Specifically, I investigate social interactions with humans and artificial agents using neuroimaging, virtual reality, brain stimulation and behavioural measures.
+From 2017 to 2020 I was a postdoc in the Social Brain in Action Laboratory within the Institute of Neuroscience and Psychology, University of Glasgow, Scotland.
+My research was advised by Professor Emily Cross and part of the Social Robots project in which we studied how humans perceive and interact with robots (go #teamSoBots!).

 Before obtaining my MSc in Cognitive Neuroscience (2011), I received a BSc in Psychology (2008) and Social Work (2005).
 During my MSc I worked with dr. Dennis Schutter (Utrecht University) on the combination of electroencephalography and non-invasive brain stimulation in the study of neurophysiological and emotional processes.
 In 2010, I was a visiting graduate student in the Social Emotive Neuroscience lab of Professor Eddie Harmon-Jones (Texas A&M University, USA), and used non-invasive brain stimulation to investigate the role of the frontal cortex in aggression.